I8302/377_final_project/Docs/README.md

 Simple Weather is a weather forecast application that provides users with weather information for a city of their choices.
 With Simple Weather, users are able to input the city location of their choice, and they will be abou to see the current weather status, as well as the longitude and latitude.
 Users are able to visualize the longitude and latitude of the city with charts.
 Users can also save their favorite city, country, and weather type, as well as access a list of their saved favorites later.
 Simple Weather is built mainly with HTML, CSS, and Javascript.

 This application designed to be compatible with modern web browsers and is supported mainly on desktop browsers.
-However, this application should work across mobile browsers.
+However, this application may also work across mobile browsers.

 The Developer Manual can be found below.
 [CLICK HERE FOR DEVELOPER MANUAL](#developer-manual)